Configuration

 Structure

-The config file consists of three main sections: purge
+The config file consists of two main sections: purge, and theme.

 module.exports = {